Architecture of Fez: Forts and kasbahs

 Along with the city walls and gates, several forts were constructed along the defensive perimeters of the medina during the different time periods.
 The city rapidly developed as the military garrison center of the region during the Almoravid era, in which the military operations were commanded and carried out to other North African regions and Southern Europe to the north, and Senegal river to the south.
 Subsequently, it led to the construction of numerous forts, kasbahs, and towers for both garrison and defense.
-A "kasbah" in the context of Maghrebi region is the traditional military structure for fortification, military preparation, command and control.
+A "kasbah" in the context of the Maghreb region is the traditional military structure for fortification, military preparation, command and control.
 Some of them were occupied as well by citizens, certain tribal groups, and merchants.
 Throughout the history, 13 kasbahs were constructed surrounding the old city.
 Among the most prominent among them is the Kasbah An-Nouar, located at the western or north-western tip of Fes el-Bali, which dates back to the Almohad era but was restored and repurposed under the Alawis.
 Today, it is an example of a kasbah serving as a residential district much like the rest of the medina, with its own neighborhood mosque.
 The Kasbah Bou Jeloud, which no longer exists as a kasbah today, was once the governor's residence and stood near Bab Bou Jeloud, south of the Kasbah an-Nouar.
 It too had its own mosque, known as the Bou Jeloud Mosque.
 Other kasbahs include the Kasbah Tamdert, built by the Saadis near Bab Ftouh, and the Kasbah Cherarda, built by the Alawis sultan Moulay al-Rashid just north of Fes Jdid.
 Kasbah Dar Debibagh is one of the newest kasbahs, built in 1729 during the Alawi era at 2 km from the city wall in a strategic position.
 The Saadis also built a number of strong bastions in the late 16th century to assert their control over Fes, including notably the Borj Nord which is among the largest strictly military structures in the city and now refurbished as a military museum.
 Its sister fort, Borj Sud, is located on the hills to the south of the city.